All Episodes

 It is everything.

-And and in that case, remember they they weighed in, they would not say the word rape in that case.
+They would not say the word rape in that case.

 The verdict came back.

-That was an incredible by the way, I uh in New York, I was shocked.
+By the way, in New York, I was shocked.

-I thought it was a slam dunk guilty, guilty guilty.
+I thought it was a slam-dunk guilty, guilty, guilty.

 Yep.

-Donald Trump rape me.
+Donald Trump raped me.

 Well, that didn't happen.